 Some Signs Your Vehicle Might Need Power Steering Fluid Service

 Whining or squealing noise - If there is a whining or squealing noise while turning your steering wheel, chances are that your power steering needs to be inspected or repaired.
 The power steering belt may also be torn or damaged.
-This is a more serious issue and if this occurs, you should bring your vehicle to Brach's Auto Center in Chicago as soon as possible.
+This is a more serious issue, and if this occurs, you should bring your vehicle to Brach's Auto Center in Chicago as soon as possible.

-It is important to bring your vehicle to an auto repair shop that knows about your vehicle's specific parts and has experience in power steering repair.
+Bringing your vehicle to an auto repair shop that knows about your vehicle's specific parts and has experience in power steering repair is essential.
 If you are in the 60643 area or nearby, that shop is Brach's Auto Center.
-We specialize in auto repair and brake repair, and can also perform routine services on your vehicles, such as regular maintenance, and tune-ups.
-Reasons You Should Do Business With Us:
+We specialize in auto repair and brake repair and can also perform routine services on your vehicles, such as regular maintenance and tune-ups.